Replica Symmetry Breaking in Short-Range Spin Glasses: Theoretical Foundations and Numerical Evidences: Abstract

 \section{Abstract}

-We discuss Replica Symmetry Breaking (RSB) in Spin Glasses.
-We present an update about the state of the matter, both from the analytical and from the numerical point of view.
-We put a particular attention in discussing the difficulties stressed by Newman and Stein concerning the problem of constructing pure states in spin glass systems.
-We mainly discuss about what happens in finite dimensional, realistic spin glasses.
-Together with a detailed review of some of most important features, facts, data, phenomena, we present some new theoretical ideas and numerical results.
-We discuss among others the basic idea of the RSB theory, correlation functions, interfaces, overlaps, pure states, random field and the dynamical approach.
-We present new numerical results for the behavior of coupled replicas and about the numerical verification of sum rules, and we review some of the available numerical results that we consider of larger importance (for example the determination of the phase transition point, the correlation functions, the window overlaps, the dynamical behavior of the system).
+We discuss replica symmetry breaking (RSB) in spin glasses.
+We update work in this area, from both the analytical and numerical points of view.
+We give particular attention to the difficulties stressed by Newman and Stein concerning the problem of constructing pure states in spin glass systems.
+We mainly discuss what happens in finite-dimensional, realistic spin glasses.
+Together with a detailed review of some of the most important features, facts, data, and phenomena, we present some new theoretical ideas and numerical results.
+We discuss among others the basic idea of the RSB theory, correlation functions, interfaces, overlaps, pure states, random field, and the dynamical approach.
+We present new numerical results for the behaviors of coupled replicas and about the numerical verification of sum rules, and we review some of the available numerical results that we consider of larger importance (for example, the determination of the phase transition point, the correlation functions, the window overlaps, and the dynamical behavior of the system).